Chronic Pain and Inequality

 The myth of feminine fragility

-Sports science is full of the idea that women might get hurt more often than men, usually women they are presumed to be more structurally vulnerable in some way.
+Sports science is full of the idea that women might get hurt more often than men, usually because are presumed to be more structurally and/or physiologically vulnerable in some way.
 More delicate.
-Dear men who think women are “delicate creatures”: Have you ever met “women”?!
+(To men who think women are “delicate creatures”: uh, have you ever met any women?!)

 Today: “Women can be fine athletes, but obviously they have some more injury risk factors because of their biomechanical idiosyncracies.”

-Bottom line: There is no significant net difference between the athletic vulnerabilities of men and women.
+Bottom line: There is no major, net difference between the athletic vulnerabilities of men and women.
 There are differences, of course, but they aren’t what “common sense” predicts, the significant ones are relatively rare, and there are few or no examples of gender-specific risk factors for the common athletic injuries: strains, sprains, stress fractures, tendinopathies, etc.

 Some examples for further consideration…